ctkelley/SIAMFANLEquations.jl/README.md

 # SIAMFANLEquations v0.8: manuscript is in preproduction (aka copyediting).
 # I tag this version when it goes to the printer.
+Going to the printer is final produciton.
+So changes after that are impossible.

 <img width = 200, src = "https://user-images.githubusercontent.com/10243067/158274165-3ed9aa65-357e-4d23-80c0-cda13c158aba.png">